What is a VPN?

 1. Your ISP cannot know what you get up to on the internet

 - It cannot see your data because it is encrypted

-- It cannot know which websites (and so forth) you visit because all internet activity is routed through the VPN server.
+- It cannot know which websites (etc.) you visit because all internet activity is routed through the VPN server.
 Your ISP can only see that you are connected to the VPN server.

 2. You appear to access the internet from the IP address of the VPN server

-- Anyone monitoring your internet activity will only be able to trace it back to the VPN server, so unless the VPN provider hands over your details (more on this later), your real IP address is hidden.
-This means that websites and so forth cannot see your true IP address (just that of the server).
+- Anyone monitoring your internet activity from the internet will only be able to trace it back to the VPN server, so unless the VPN provider hands over your details (more on this later), your real IP address is hidden.
+This means that websites etc. cannot see your true IP address (just that of the server).